alien4cloud/alien4cloud-data-migration-scripts/README.md

-These scripts and documentation will help you migrate from a A4C 2.2.X / ES 1.7 to a A4C 3.0.0 / ES 6.6.2 setup.
+These scripts and documentation will help you migrate from a A4C 2.2.X / ES 1.7 to a A4C 3.0.X / ES 6.6.2 setup.

 We consider that you have a running A4C 2.2.X with a remote Elasticsearch cluster 1.7.
-You need is to migrate to A4C 3.0.0 with a remote Elasticsearch cluster in version 6.6.2.
+Your need is to migrate to A4C 3.0.X with a remote Elasticsearch cluster in version 6.6.2.

-You can use the same infrastructure for this migration (no parallel run).
+You can use the same infrastructure for this migration for both A4C and ES machines (no parallel run).

 # Limitations

 Plugins and their configuration won't be migrated:

-* Plugins provided by A4C distribution will new ones (3.0.X).
+* Plugins provided by A4C distribution will be new ones (3.0.X).
-* If you have custom plugin, please ensure they build when referring to [3.0.X A4C branch](https://github.com/alien4cloud/alien4cloud/tree/3.0.x).
-You'll need to install them after migration (or put them in the `init` directory of your A4C distribution).
+* If you have custom plugins, please ensure they build when referring to [3.0.X A4C branch](https://github.com/alien4cloud/alien4cloud/tree/3.0.x).
+You'll need to install them after migration (or put them in the `init` directory of your 3.0.X A4C distribution).

 # Pre-requisites